📝 Async PR & Smart-Paste Tokens

 - Open Collab → Create PR….
 Pick a short title and an optional longer message describing what's in the change.

-- Click Copy inline token.
+- Click Copy token.
 The clipboard now holds a single string that fully encodes your change-set.

 - Paste the token into Discord, email, a chat, a text file - anywhere it'll reach the recipient.